 - Shower – if you’ve been outside for an extended period of time, consider showering once you come inside.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

 Seasonal allergies in Gaithersburg can bring some annoying symptoms with them, but they aren’t anything that a good air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration don’t cost a dime.
-If you have any questions on how best to handle your allergies, give Parker Pearce Service Experts Heating & Air Conditioning a call at 301-476-4577 or schedule an appointment with us through our online scheduler.
+If you have any questions on how best to tackle your allergies, give Parker Pearce Service Experts a call at 301-476-4577 or schedule an appointment with us through our online scheduler.